mohamad-mokadem/MyBeirut/README.md

 ## Contribution

-Worked as a full-stack developer in a team of 5.
+Worked as a backend developer in a team of 5.
 Mohammad Daoud and I were mainly responsible for backend development, database management, Firebase authentication, and backend-related functionalities.

 ## Purpose